Every computer comes with a set of fonts pre-installed as standard. What you probably didn’t know is that some of those fonts rock for presentations!

 Rockwell is a font that is bold and vigorous, and it will give your presentation a distinct, confident look about it.

 Rockwell primary use should be for display because of its mono-weighted stroke.

 There you have it, five classic presentation fonts that every single person who has ever designed an Apple Keynote or Microsoft PowerPoint™ presentation should have in their arsenal.
-Go out and enjoy them.
+Please go out and enjoy them.